programminghistorian/ph-submissions/lessons/common-similarity-measures.md

 | austen | 4 | 2 |
 | wharton | 1 | 1 |

+Later, you'll use the TF-IDF data set mentioned in the previous section, and like this very small sample data set, the TF-IDF data includes columns (features) that are individual words and rows (samples) for specific texts.
+The main differences are that the values refer to TF-IDF results (which are extrapolations from the raw term frequency used above) and that there are columns for every single word in the corpus.
+As you're about to see, despite these differences, distance measures are available via the same calculations.
+Here's a glimpse of what those samples and features will look like:

+{% include figure.html filename="tfidf_sample.png" caption="A screenshot of the sample TF-IDF data set." %}

 ## The Cartesian Coordinate System

 Once you've chosen samples and measured some features of those samples, you can represent that data in a wide variety of ways.
 One of the oldest and most common is the [Cartesian coordinate system](https://en.wikipedia.org/wiki/Cartesian_coordinate_system), which you may remember from algebra and geometry.
 This system allows you to represent numerical features as *coordinates*, typically in 2-dimensional space.
 The data table above could be represented like this:

 {% include figure.html filename="datapoints.jpg" caption="'austen' and 'wharton' samples represented as data points." %}

 On this graph, our `austen` and `wharton` samples are each represented as **data points** along two **axes** or **dimensions**.
 The horizontal x-axis represents the values for the word "in" and the vertical y-axis represents the values for the word "a."
+Though it may look simple, this representation allows us to imagine a *spatial relationship* between **data points** based on their **features**, and this spatial relationship, what we're calling similarity or distance, can tell you something about which **samples** are alike.

 Here's where it gets cool.
 You can represent two **features** as two **dimensions** and visualize your **samples** using the Cartesian coordinate system.
 Naturally you could also visualize our samples in three dimensions if you had three features.
 If you had four or more features, you couldn't *visualize* the samples anymore: for how could you create a four-dimensional graph?
-But it doesn't matter, because **no matter how many features or dimensions you have, the math is the same**.
+But it doesn't matter, because **no matter how many features or dimensions you have, you can still calculate distance in the same way**.
+If you're working with word frequencies, as we are here, you can have as many **features**/**dimensions** as you do words in a text.
 From here forward, the examples of distance measures will use two dimensions, but when you calculate distance with Python later in this tutorial, you'll calculate over thousands of dimensions using the same equations.

 ## Distance and Similarity